Blake Shelton And Gwen Stefani Open Up About Their Valentine’s Day Plans, Will He Finally Propose?

 “I think she knows it’s going to be Valentine’s Day, so I can’t really surprise her with that.
 No, I’m kidding.
 I don’t know.
 I’m one of those guys that’s always last minute, like, ‘Oh dammit.
 It’s here, it’s here!’
 Get some flowers or something.
 I’m not good at planning surprises when it comes to Valentine’s Day, but we’ll definitely celebrate.”

-Shelton quickly added: “I mean, I won’t forget totally.
+Shelton quickly added, “I mean, I won’t forget totally.
 I’ll just forget until the last minute.”

 Shelton and Stefani have a busy couple months in front of them.
 Apart from Shelton’s Valentine’s Day plans – or lack thereof – the two are slated to compete against each other in the new season of The Voice.
 Given all the success he’s managed to have this past year, fans are in for quite a show.